-BISHOP SNYDER HIGH SCHOOL FIELD TRIPS:
+BISHOP SNYDER HIGH SCHOOL FIELD TRIPS: SEE COVID ADDENDUM-Field trips suspended until further notice.

 Field trips are an important part of your child's education; therefore, they are mandatory.
 Field trip notices signed by the parent must be turned in prior to the student's field trip.
 Students will not be allowed to attend any Bishop Snyder field trip without a parent-signed permission form.